Assuming you’re an independent songwriter with no record deal or publishing deal, this is what you need to do to collect all your music royalties….

 Step 5- Check for unclaimed royalties in the AFM & SAG-AFTRA Fund

 Step 6- Download and print your Music Royalties Cheat Sheet (reference CP014)

-We’re going to cover each step in detail but first, we need to make sure we understand the two components of music copyright.
+We’re going to cover each step in detail but first, let’s make sure we understand what you’re selling when you’re selling music.

 Now that’s clear, let’s have a look at how those two types of music copyright affect our music royalties…..

 — Each product can be used in two different ways —